How to Grow Potatoes in Containers

 How Many Potato Plants Do I Need?

-You may be thinking, “How many potatoes do I really need to grow?”
-And I instantly want to reply, “How many potatoes do you need?”
-With so many dishes just waiting to be created, I say as many as you have room for.
+With so many ways to cook and enjoy potatoes, I say as many as you have room for.
 Potatoes are so versatile that they make meal planning simple and inexpensive.
-The options are endless, from baked potatoes to roasted potatoes, homemade French fries and chips to soup, stews, and potato salad.
+The options are endless, from baked potatoes to roasted potatoes, homemade French fries and baked chips to creamy soup, stews, and potato salad.

 If you are looking for a more specific answer, it will depend on how many people you’re feeding and how often you plan to put potatoes on the menu.
 On average, you’ll need 10 potato plants per person if you want a potato-based meal served up to 2-3 times per week.
 If you plan to eat potatoes less often or have people in your household who eat smaller portions, you can scale down from there.

-SLCG PRO TIP: Now is the time to break out that garden planner!
-Keep track of what you grow and how much each plant yields.
 You will also want to make notes on whether you had enough produce to last your family and, if not, any suggestions on how to do better the following year.
 When you have a garden, notes are the key to always improving from year to year.

 More Container Gardening Resources: